 Visitors are welcome to explore the hiking trails, exhibits and outdoor displays at the Archbold Biological Station, an important research institute for ecological studies.
 Catch the sunset from Scrub Lookout or wander pathways through the landscaping to learn about the benefits of cultivating native Florida grasses and plants.

-A museum inside a mall?
-It’s just another Sebring surprise.
-The Children’s Museum of the Highlands is geared for young explorers ages 1 to 12, with a fire tower, grocery store, airplane, mini restaurant and more where they can cut their imaginations loose.
+The Children’s Museum of the Highlands is geared for young explorers ages 1 to 12, with hands-on exhibits including a fire tower, grocery store, post office, airplane, mini restaurant and more, where they can let their imaginations loose.

 A true city of speed, Sebring is home to Sebring International Raceway, one of the oldest and foremost racetracks in the country.
 Since 1950, the track has been home to an infamous, 12-hour endurance competition, now called the Mobil 1 Twelve Hours of Sebring Endurance Race.
 Other events throughout the year include the ChampCar Sebring 14, a 14-hour endurance race, and the Sebring Classic Pistons and Props, where visitors can observe vintage race cars and aircraft.

 Water-based fun is in high supply in this beautiful land of lakes.
-Head out on an airboat adventure on Lake Istokpoga or carve up a mean wake while water skiing on Lake June (aka Lake June-in-Winter), home to ospreys and eagles.
-For a quieter way to get out on the water, raise a paddle with Sebring Kayak Tours during a relaxing excursion through the cypress strands of Arbuckle Creek and out onto Lake Istokpoga.
+Head out on an airboat adventure on Lake Istokpoga or carve a mean wake while water skiing on Lake June (aka Lake June-in-Winter), home to ospreys and eagles.
+For a quieter way to get out on the water, rent a pontoon boat from Woohoo Watersports for a relaxing excursion on the lake of your choice.
+Bring the whole family — it can seat up to 10 passengers.

 Looking to get your pulse pounding?
 Swim, bike, run is the name of the game during the Heartland Triathlon.
 Held every summer in Sebring, the race includes an Olympic and sprint-distance duathlon and triathlon in addition to a youth triathlon.
 Your stage for sweating it out is a scenic one, in and around the clear waters of Lake Jackson.
 Cyclists should also gear up for the Tour of Sebring, a three-day cycling event that rolls through the hills of Sebring each Labor Day weekend.
 Participants can choose between one-, two- and three-day rides that pass through scenic citrus groves, cattle ranches and Highlands Hammock State Park.

 Waterfront views along Lake Jackson go down deliciously at romantic Chicanes Restaurant & Bar, where the grouper Reuben and crab cake salad are favorites.
 For something more countrified, head to Wild Turkey Tavern, which serves green tomatoes, pork cracklings and gator tail with camouflage as a dominant decor theme.
-Good News Juice and Smoothie Café offers flavorful smoothies, sandwiches and coffee.
-Try the cauliflower quinoa burger and wash it down with a Bahama Breeze smoothie, made with fresh pineapple, mango, banana, peaches and Greek yogurt.
+Morty & Edna's Craft Kitchen offers fantastic home cookin’ for breakfast and lunch and to-die-for baked goods and beverages in a charming modern rustic atmosphere.
+Fans rave about their candied bacon.
+Try the whiskey salted caramel cold brew coffee or macchiato, the pork and black bean rice bowl, or pesto chicken grilled cheese sandwich.
+Don’t forget to stop in their gift shop next door for a souvenir to take home.